-Located by the Renaissance Hotel in downtown Oranjestad, Yemanja Woodfire Grill is a hip local restaurant specializing in Caribbean-European fusion.
-The woodfire grill, for which the restaurant is named, is fueled by wood from the island, so diners can literally taste the essence of Aruba in every delicious bite.
+Located by the Renaissance Hotel in downtown Oranjestad, Yemanja Woodfire Grill is a hip local restaurant specialising in Caribbean-European fusion.
+The wood-fire grill, for which the restaurant is named, is fuelled by wood from the island, so diners can literally taste the essence of Aruba in every delicious bite.
 Fortunately, Chef Joyce Husken and her kitchen staff are happy to accommodate many dietary restrictions, an extra level of dedication most restaurants don’t typically offer.
 So, whether you go for gluten-free or vegetarian, you’ll be able to enjoy a meal at Yemanja.

 Even though Wilhelmina is just a recent addition to Aruba‘s gastronomy, it’s already a popular dining destination in Oranjestad.
-The restaurant is named after the Dutch Queen, Wilhemina, who was adored far outside the borders of the Netherlands, and honors her far-reaching influence by serving an internationally inspired cuisine with ingredients from all around the world.
-The cuisine of each dish on the menu is designated with a small flag, proving it’s completely possible for French bouillabaisse and Chinese Peking duck to coexist peacefully on the same card.
+The restaurant is named after the Dutch Queen, Wilhelmina, who was adored far outside the borders of the Netherlands, and honours her far-reaching influence by serving an internationally inspired cuisine with ingredients from all around the world.
+The cuisine of each dish on the menu is designated with a small flag, proving it’s completely possible for French bouillabaisse and peking duck to coexist peacefully on the same card.

 WHAT DO YOU LOVE ABOUT YOUR JOB?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.